 • Removable housing allowing for smoother transition of gender types in the field and easier access to performance testing and re-work of the MT ferrule.

-his feature eliminates lost guide pins, centres the spring force and eliminates damage to fibre cables from the spring.
+• The MTP connector has a metal pin clamp that centres and guides the push spring. his feature eliminates lost guide pins, centres the spring force and eliminates damage to fibre cables from the spring.

 • The MTP connector spring design maximizes ribbon clearance for twelve fibre and multi-fibre ribbon applications to prevent fibre damage.

 • The MTP connector is offered with four standard variations of strain relief boots to meet a wide array of applications.
 Available to meet a variety of cable constructions, round, loose micro core oval jacketed, bare ribbon and short boot options, all of which are ideal for use in space limited applications.

 The MTP connector is currently available in 4, 8, 12, 24, and 72 fibre densities for multimode fibre (50µm and 62.5µm core) and 4, 8, 12, and 24 fibre densities for single-mode fibre, as well as the MTP Elite (low-loss) single-mode connector in both 8 and 12 fibre densities.

 It is also important to note that the MTP connector complies with the MPO standard as outlined in IEC standard 61754-7 and TI-604-5 and is therefore a fully compliant MPO connector and can interconnect directly with other MPO based infrastructures.

 Use of Generic MPO Connectors vs MTP Connector